gdiet/backup/scala3/README.md

 To change the RAM assignment of a utility, open it in a text editor.
 After the `$JAVA` or `%JAVA%` call, change `-Xmx` maximum heap memory setting.

-TODO REVIEW FROM HERE

 ### Configure The Temp Directory

-When large files are written to the dedup file system so that DedupFS cannot cache them in memory, it caches them in a "temp" directory.
+When large files are written to the dedup file system and DedupFS cannot cache them in memory, it caches them in a "temp" directory.
 By default, it uses a subdirectory of the "temp" directory configured for the user in the operating system.

-If you try to get maximum write performance, make sure the temp directory is on a fast (SSD) drive that and is not on the same physical drive as either the repository or the source from which you copy the files.
+To get maximum write performance, make sure the temp directory is on a fast (SSD) drive that and is not on the same physical drive as either the repository or the source from which you copy the files.
 The write utilities accept a `temp=<temp directory>` option, so you can override the default.

+TODO REVIEW FROM HERE

 ### Copy When Moving